 Spain responded in kind when Pedro's low drive from 25 yards was well parried by Gianluigi Buffon.

 Pedro was involved again in the 20th minute, the Barcelona forward cutting in from the left before sliding in Costa, whose first-time shot was well blocked by Paletta.

 Italian opportunities were proving few and far between, but Pablo Daniel Osvaldo should have done better on the half-hour mark when he collected Claudio Marchisio's neat flick before advancing towards goal and curling a left-footed shot wide.

-Spain introduced Xabi Alonso and Silva for the second half, and the duo linked up for the first opportunity after the break on 50 minutes.
-Alonso found Silva on the edge of the box, who slipped the ball to Thiago Alcantara, but the Bayern Munich midfielder was thwarted by Buffon.
+Spain introduced Xabi Alonso and Silva for the second-half, and the duo linked up for the first opportunity after the break on 50 minutes, the former finding the latter on the edge of the box as he in turn slipped the ball to Thiago Alcantara, but the Bayern Munich midfielder was thwarted by Buffon.

 Spain's relentless second-half pressure finally told just after the hour mark when Silva's attempted one-two with Andres Iniesta fell kindly for Pedro, who squeezed his shot under Buffon, although the Italian may feel he could have done better in keeping the shot out.

 With 10 minutes remaining Costa turned in the penalty area, only to see his shot sail wide.

 Pedro then departed to a warm reception, with his replacement Santi Cazorla driving a shot narrowly over the crossbar in the closing stages.